How long does it take to claim on SPEEDHOME? The insurance industry does not have the best reputation, to begin with.

 This means that a small number of claims (0.02%) are declined when customers claim for something that is not covered in their policy.
 The majority (12.46%) is because of the events that are commonly excluded from home insurance policies such as damage caused by gradual wear and tear, or damage caused by a pet or other as listed below.

 The policy does not cover:

-(b) Loss or damage resulted and/or arising from changes in extremes of dampness or dryness of atmosphere or temperature, exposure to light unless such loss or damage is caused by storm, frost or fire.
+(b) Loss or damage resulted and/or arising from changes in extremes of dampness or dryness of atmosphere or temperature, or exposure to light unless such loss or damage is caused by a storm, frost, or fire.

 (c) Loss or damage arising out of or in any way traceable to mechanical defects in or the mechanical derangement or mechanical breakdown of any article or malfunction of electronic equipment.

-(d) Damage to traveling trunks, bags, boxes and other receptacles, other than total loss.
+(d) Damage to traveling trunks, bags, boxes, and other receptacles, other than a total loss.

-(f) Loss of or damage to deed, bonds, bills of exchange, promissory notes, cheques, money, medals, coins, stamps or other documents of value.
+(f) Loss of or damage to the deed, bonds, bills of exchange, promissory notes, cheques, money, medals, coins, stamps, or other documents of value.

 (g) Loss or damage of property in transit other than within the Building specified in the Schedule.